umhau/umhau.github.io/drafts/fragments/concise_lisp.md

 - **The Law of Null?** The primitive null? is defined only for lists.

 - **The Law of Eq?** The primitive eq? takes two arguments.
 Each must be a non-numeric atom.
+There doesn't seem to be a way to run `make install`, so you'll have to do that manually, by trial and error.
+I'm content to just leave the stuff where it was compiled.

+You can run it interactively (is that what's known as a Read-Eval-Print Loop (REPL) ?), by running

+    ./flisp

+from inside the directory.
+Print to the command line with

+    (print "Hello World")

+though, this will append a `#t` to the string.
+Don't know why.
+Get out with

+    (exit)

+## The Impatient Schemer

+Now we're gonna do a crash course in Lisp, because why not.
+It's probably been written only a thousand times before.
+However: it's never been written by me, and that means I've never had the chance to learn by teaching.
+So here goes.